freenas/freenas-docs/userguide/intro.rst

 * The installer warns the user if the computer has less than the minimum recommended amount of memory.

+* The installer offers an option to set up either UEFI or traditional BIOS/MBR booting.

 * A new :guilabel:`Setup mode` drop-down menu has been added to :menuselection:`Storage --> Replication Tasks --> Add Replication`.